KatamariJr/gorm.io/pages/docs/create.md

 ## Create Hooks

 GORM allows user defined hooks to be implemented for `BeforeSave`, `BeforeCreate`, `AfterSave`, `AfterCreate`.
-These hook method will be called when creating a record, refer [Hooks](hooks.html) for details on the lifecycle
+These hook method will be called when creating a record, refer [to Hooks](hooks.html) for details on the lifecycle

 ```go
 func (u *User) BeforeCreate(tx *gorm.DB) (err error) {